Facilities

 CE+P's first project, Sugar Valley Energy, is comprised of three main production facilities: ethanol, electricity, and biomethane, and when operating, will annually produce:

-• 76 million gallons of low-carbon (11 CI) ethanol
+• 76 million gallons of low-carbon (11 CI) Essential Ethanol (TM)

 • Up to 61 million gallons of SAF with the potential for an additional 140 MGY